 Definition: A programming style that brakes down program functions into modules, each of which accomplishes one function and contains all the source code and variables needed to accomplish that function.
 Modular programming is a solution to the problem of very large programs that are difficult to debug and maintain.
 By segmenting the program into modules that perform clearly defined functions, you can determine the source of program errors more easily.

-A single procedure can be developed for reuse, eliminating the need to retype the code many times.
+We can develop a single procedure for reuse, eliminating the need to retype the code many times.

-Programs can be designed more easily because a small team deals with only a small part of the entire code.
+We can design the Programs more easily because a small team deals with only a small part of the entire code.

 Modular programming allows many programmers to collaborate on the same application.